 My Opinion

 In addition to a prospective home purchaser having their Lawyer check and report as to the State of the Registered Property Title for a property, the Home Inspection is an indispensable part of the due diligence process leading toward the home purchase.
-Likewise, Construction Phase Inspections are equally applicable in importance when building a home.
+Likewise, scheduling Construction Phase Inspections prior to advancing staged payments, are equally applicable in importance when building a home.